zmfe/snow.js/README.md

-# prue.js
+# snow.js
-one input component like Baidu or google by pure Javascript with no dependencies
+a javascript library for snowing by canvas
 ## License
 The content is available under MIT license.